nest/nest-docker/README.md

     Starts a notebook server with pre-installed NEST 3.1.
 The corresponding URL is displayed in the console.

--   `docker-compose run nest-virtual bash`
+-   `docker-compose run server bash`

-    Starts a container and runs bash as its command.
+    Starts the api server conntainer and runs bash as its command.

 -   `docker-compose up`